 Turn Your Classroom into a Community

 When we had our first #FlipgridForAll Community Conversation en español, we all agreed that transforming classrooms into communities provides opportunities for our students to learn from us and from each other.
-Every member of a learning community has an equal voice, and everyone has something to share.
+Every student of a learning community has an equal voice, and everyone has something to share.

 To turn classrooms into communities, you need to create a safe learning space where students feel appreciated for who they are, valued for where they come from, and accepted for what they can contribute.

 Here are a few strategies to help you on your journey:

 Create a sense of belonging

 If students are shy about participating or nervous about contributing, there is a valid reason why.
 Sometimes, it’s when students genuinely don’t know the answer; sometimes, it’s the fear of being wrong.

 - eTwinz Mario and Alberto Herraez, Spanish educators now teaching in Utah, believe the first step to increasing participation is finding out why students are hesitant.
 They recommend using topic moderation and/or Mic Only Mode to help students feel more at ease when sharing their voice.

 - EdTech specialist Manny Curiel says it’s important to show vulnerability, and this is especially helpful for students whose first language isn’t English.